StevenShaw98/Q-Learning-based-ALA/README.md

 # Q-Learning-based-ALA

-Q-Learning Driven Artificial Lemming Algorithm with Elite Pool and Dynamic Vertical Crossover Strategy: A Case Study in Wind Power Forecasting (Under Consideration for Publication)
+Q-Learning Driven Artificial Lemming Algorithm with Elite Pool and Dynamic Vertical Crossover Strategy: A Case Study in Wind Power Forecasting

 Artificial Lemming Algorithm (ALA) is an emerging meta-heuristic technique that has shown favorable applicability in various engineering applications.
 However, the original ALA still suffers from parameter sensitivity, premature convergence to local optima, and slow convergence when handling high-dimensional complex problems.
 To overcome these inherent limitations, this paper proposes a Q-learning-driven enhanced Artificial Lemming Algorithm (QEALA), which innovatively integrates three core strategies:
 (1) Q-learning enables adaptive switching between four search behaviors in different optimization tasks, establishing a more robust exploration-exploitation balance.